giampaolo/psutil/docs/install.rst

 ------------------------------

 Pre-compiled wheels are distributed for these platforms, so you usually won't need a C compiler.
-All you have to do is:
+Install psutil with:

 .. code-block:: none